 The 85 interviews within Voices of the Troubles Oral History Collection create an audio archive which chronicles the lives of a border community during the turbulent years 1968-1998.
 The archive will allow the public to gain a direct understanding of the period.

-The individuals who took part in the Voices of the Troubles Oral History Collection are here
+The individuals who took part in the Voices of the Troubles Oral History Collection can be viewed on our website

 Launched in October 2018, Voices of the Troubles is a unique oral history project sponsored by the EU Special EU Programmes Body Peace IV fund under the objective to build positive relations with people from different backgrounds and communities to support peace and reconciliation.

-The interviews were handled in a sensitive manner allowing participants the opportunity to discuss their feelings and emotions, in many instances for the first time.
-One person interviewed said that “Many people have spoken on our behalf, now we can speak for ourselves”.
+The interviews were conducted in a sensitive manner allowing participants the opportunity to discuss their feelings and emotions, in many instances for the first time.
+One person interviewed said that “…many people have spoken on our behalf, now we can speak for ourselves”.